shilpakancharla/hate-speech/README.md

             <h2>Prototype/development notes</h2>
             <p>
                 The model created is currently offline and has not been deployed yet.
 Currently, I have applied for Twitter developer access in order to secure API keys and create a live feed upon deploying the logistic regression algorithm.
-The current code line for this application is maintained at this <a href="https://github.com/shilpakancharla/hate-speech">repository</a>.
             </p>
             <h4>What would a finished product look like?</h4>
             <p>
                 Once the Twitter API is connected, fresh tweets can be collected periodically (perhaps every few hours) on a local MySQL database which solely serves the purpose to house an incoming sets of weets.
 The Python library Tweepy can be used to create a connection to the Twitter API.
-                Within my current codeline, I've included a file known as custom_tweepy_listener.py that would serve this purpose.
+                Within my current codeline, I've included a file known as `custom_tweepy_listener.py` that would serve this purpose.
 It gathers the necessary information about an incoming tweet (actual tweet content and time).
 All text would need to trimmed of emojis in order to be stored in the database.
                 It's possible to also filter by topic.
 Specifically, we can look at topics potentially related to Islamophobia by looking at keywords such as "Islam" and "Muslim."
 We gather this specific information by looking at the hashatgs on tweets.